deanagan/deanagan/README.md

 1. Why does your profile have so much activity?
 Are you an awesome coder?
 - Short answer, these are tiny code pieces and are in no way a measure of my coding skills (so no, I'm not a ninja/rockstar/unicorn. 😄) Long answer...
 The activity is showing up as such because I do code katas and language exploration on my free time.
 I am forever curious about how other programming languages work, in the hopes of gaining some tips on how I could possibly improve my coding skills.
 Other than that, who doesn't love coding as a crossword puzzle replacement activity?

-2. Don't you have a major project or big open source project?
-- Nope.
-I write a lot of code for my employer, and these are what my free time could afford.

 <center>
   <table>
   <tr>